stephansamuel/stephansamuel/Authenticating-With-GitHub-Securely.md

    another Login (under Passwords) with your info.

 At this point, Linux should be automatically notified by `git` when there's an auth challenge and serve your token.
+VSCode should also run transparently with the same mechanism.